August 13, 2015

 In the search for more horsepower and torque, one of the easiest modifications to make to your vehicle is the addition of an aftermarket air intake system.
-The stock intake system on your vehicle is designed to be functional and easy to mass produce.
-This means that optimal airflow and air density are often sacrificed.
-A performance air intake system replaces your stock intake with aftermarket components that deliver a higher volume of air to the intake manifold.
-When your engine can take in more air, it can burn its fuel charge more efficiently and create more power.
-While many people desire an air intake for performance gains, there is often confusion over what type of intake to get.
+An aftermarket intake system replaces your stock intake with performance components that deliver a higher volume of air to the intake manifold.
+When your engine can take in more air, it can burn fuel more efficiently and create more power.
+While many people desire an air intake for performance gains, there can be confusion over what type of intake to get.
 Let’s take a detailed look at the three main aftermarket intake types.

-Usually more affordable than a comparable cold air intake, short ram intakes replace your airbox and intake tubing with a larger open-element air filter and precision engineered intake tubing.
 The biggest distinction between a short ram and a cold air intake is that while a CAI replaces and relocates your intake filter and tubing, a short ram replaces items in their stock location.
 This makes the short ram intake easier to install, but less effective at increasing power since it only draws in a greater volume of air than a stock intake, rather than bringing in cooler air like a CAI.
-With that being said, short ram intakes are popular replacements for vehicle owners who want to improve air flow, while retaining a close-to-stock underhood appearance.
-For a more detailed comparison of cold air intakes and short ram intakes, take a look at our Cold Air vs Short Ram Intake article.
+With that being said, short ram intakes are popular replacements for vehicle owners who want to improve air flow while retaining a close-to-stock underhood appearance.
+AEM Short Ram Intakes are a great choice in this category.

 This system features an intake duct which is added to the front of the vehicle and exposed directly to air outside of the engine compartment.
 A ram air intake system uses the vehicle’s forward motion to force air through an outer duct opening, creating a small forced-induction effect.
 Usually reserved for vehicles equipped with turbo or superchargers, forced induction creates a denser fuel charge by compressing incoming air to create a denser intake charge.
-If you’re looking for the biggest power gain available from an intake system, ram air is the way to go.
-With that said, available applications are limited.
-For this reason, often times the best available option will be a CAI.
+If you’re looking for the biggest power gain available from an intake system, a ram air intake such as those offered by Banks Power is the way to go.

 No matter which intake you choose, you’ll increase airflow to your vehicle’s engine, improve fuel efficiency, and enjoy increased power.
-If you have any questions about air intake systems for your vehicle, you can contact our product experts today.
+If you have any questions about air intake systems for your vehicle, chat in or call our product experts at 877-216-5446.